-Adoptions of persons born in Finland to Finland 1986-2010
+Adoptions of persons born in Finland to Finland 1987-2011

-Among the adopted persons, 229 were female and 256 male.
-Most (291) of them were aged under five.
-Seventy-seven were over the age of 18.
-Children adopted from abroad were rarely (14 children) over the age of 10.
-In domestic adoptions, the number of over 18-year-old adopted persons was relatively high (69).
+There were 211 adoptions of girls and 254 adoptions of boys in Finland in 2011.
+Most, or 285, of the adopted persons were small children aged under five.
+Seventy-eight were over the age of 18.
+Children adopted from abroad were rarely over the age of 10.
+In domestic adoptions, the number of over 18-year-old adopted persons was relatively high at 74.